Reptile Keeping and the Law FAQs

 I Think Crocodiles / Spitting Cobras Are Really Cool – Can I Keep One?

 No – well, at least, not easily.
-If you’re really determined to start your own zoo, you can apply to your local authority for a licence under the Dangerous Wild Animals Act (1976) – but you’ll need to satisfy a whole series of conditions before you’ll get to bring your crocodile or cobra home.
+If you’re really determined to start your own zoo, you can apply to your local authority for a license under the Dangerous Wild Animals Act (1976) – but you’ll need to satisfy a whole series of conditions before you’ll get to bring your crocodile or cobra home.

 OK – So What’s The Dangerous Wild Animals Act All About?